xiaolei-lab/SIMER/README.md

 ## Generate phenotype controlled by QTNs subject to Geometric distribution
 **[back to top](#contents)**

-***Geom***etric distribution can also be regarded as a QTN effect distribution.
+***Geom***etric distribution is the probability of success for the first time obtained only after K trials among the N Bernoulli trials. ***Geom***etric can be used as a distribution of QTN effect.
 Phenotype controlled by QTNs subject to ***Geom***etric distribution in single trait simulation is displayed as follows:

 ```r
 # Generate annotation simulation parameters